devguerreiro/devguerreiro/README.md

 - ℹ️ I’m currently working as tech lead and doing my final paper.
 - 📫 How to reach me: devcorujam@gmail.com
--  👨‍💻 Role: Full-Stack Developer
+-  👨‍💻 Role: Web Developer
 - ❓ Curiosity: I'm 22 and my right eyebrow and my hair is partially white naturally, as I have vitiligo.

 ### Skills